karel-harjono/grav-shift-tetris/README.md

 ﻿# Grav-Shift-Tetris
-A tetris clone with a twist `Gravity Shift`
+A Tetris clone with a twist `Gravity Shift`

 ## Demo Video
 https://github.com/user-attachments/assets/971f9671-4371-457a-b4d6-a60025ad225a

 ## Playable Link
 https://jgresl.itch.io/grav-shift-tetris

 ## The Twist
 `Gravity Shift` works by randomly changing which edge Tetris pieces gravitate towards.
-It is a difficult twist because the player has to think about how placing the piece on one edge could restrict the ability to place pieces on the neighbouring edges - especially in the corners.
+It is a difficult twist because the player has to think about how placing the piece on one edge could restrict the ability to place pieces on the neighboring edges - especially in the corners.

 ## Versioning
-v1.0.0
+v1.0.1

 ## Controls
 - Move piece up `W`